 - All candidates for admission must have had a major or minor in psychology OR satisfactorily completed the following college-level psychology courses: Introduction to Psychology, Personality Theory, and Statistics.

-- Applicants seeking Educational Specialist I Certification in Dual School Counseling must have satisfactorily completed two college-level courses in English (composition and literature) and two college-level courses in mathematics.
+- AApplicants to the MA in Counseling, School Counseling program must have satisfactorily completed two college-level courses in English (composition and literature) and two college-level courses in mathematics.

 - Deficiencies at the undergraduate level must be remediated before graduate admission is granted.